cbonoz/frame24/README.md

 ## Technologies used:

-- <b>Frames.js</b>: Utilized as the foundational framework, frames.js enables rapid prototyping and development while ensuring seamless rendering of dynamic content and managing user interactions.
-The app is deployed on Vercel using Vercel serverless functions and API responses.
+- <b>Frames.js</b>: Frames.js enables rapid prototyping and development while ensuring rendering of dynamic content and managing the profile discovery journey.
+The app is built and deployed on Vercel using Vercel serverless functions and API responses.
+Frames.js was the base framework for building FrameJam.

 - <b>Karma3</b>: Powering connection ranking and discovery, Karma3 employs sophisticated algorithms to provide personalized recommendations based on user behavior, enhancing usability and fostering meaningful connections.

-- <b>Pinata API and Analytics</b>: Tracking user engagement metrics, Pinata Frame Analytics provides valuable insights into user behavior, empowering data-driven decision-making and continuous platform optimization.
-The Pinata API is also used to hydrate the active user's authentication/Farcaster data.
+- <b>Pinata API and Analytics</b>: Both Pinata analytics and the core API's are used in FrameJam Pinata Frame Analytics provides valuable insights into user behavior, empowering data-driven decision-making and continuous platform optimization.
+Every add of a profile is tracked and the most popular users based on adds can be used to improve rankings.
+The Pinata API is also used to hydrate the active user's authentication/Farcaster data in the profile visuals.

 - <b>Airstack</b>: Leveraging social and web3 data integration, Airstack enriches user encounters by providing deeper insights into individuals' online presence, fostering transparency and authenticity in interactions.

 - <b>Livepeer</b>: Facilitating one-click stream initiation, Livepeer seamlessly integrates real-time communication capabilities, ensuring high-quality and uninterrupted live streams for dynamic collaboration experiences.
+Livepeer stream SDK is used to create dynamic stream URLs that can be opened directly from the frame and/or shared on Farcaster.

 <!-- - frames.js: foundation of Frame.
 - Karma3: connection ranking and discovery